T776 form: Report your rental income and expenses easily

 Part 1: Identification

-- name, address and Social Insurance Number
+- Personal details: Name, address, and Social Insurance Number

-- fiscal year (current year)
+- Tax year: Current fiscal year

-- business number or RZ account number
+- Business numbers: Partnership business number or RZ account number

 Part 2: Details of the co-owners and partners